alangunning/doc-ai-analysis-starter/README.md

 - **Vector** – generates embeddings for Markdown files on `main` and writes them next to the sources.
 - **Analyze** – executes prompt templates against Markdown documents and uploads JSON output as artifacts.
 - **PR Review** – summarizes pull requests.
+- **Docs** – builds the Docusaurus site and deploys to GitHub Pages.
 - **Auto Merge** – merges pull requests when a `/merge` comment is posted.

 ## Adding Prompts